NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

     module load bioinfo-tools
     module load deepTools

 ``deepTools`` needs that you first compute a bin matrix.
-From this, many other things can be done, such as correlation plots and PCA:
+From this, many other things can be done, such as correlation plots and PCA.

+You can calculate a bin matrix using the command below.
+Since it is a very long one-line command, it is split into several lines so it is easier to read.
+You can split any shell command in lines using the back slash ``\``, which tells the shell parser that the command continues on the next line.
+Just be sure that there are no white spaces after the back slash.

+When working on a data analysis with deepTools, if you are not sure if a command is correct, it is a good idea to use the ``--region`` parameter, which will do the analysis only on a given genomic region, and will run faster (failing fast is a good philosophy that will save you loads of time).

+For instance, this command has a ``--region chr1:300000:900000`` parameter, which will only calculate bins on that genomic region and will run immediately.
+Then you can check the output and verify that it is what you expected.

+You can copy and paste the command below as it is on the terminal:

 .. code-block:: bash